MuffinsLovesYou/lovesyou.name/5e/notes/places/the necropolis.md

     status, no one does due to the Fleshcrafter's mastery over form and ability to assist with cloning or modifying the mortal servants that are so essential to the others here.

+### Possible Monsters and Encounters:
+#### Cadaver Collector (Mordenkainen's 122)
+    Funda the Tinkerer sends out Cadaver Collectors to retrieve the corpses of goblins that enter the sweep from the north.

 ### Nelalwe's Manor